top of page

 Swallows

 Swallows are the trick pilots of the bird world.
-They fly with deep, liquid wingbeats, suddenly dodge hard to grab a juicy caddisfly out of the air, and then bank hard and up into the air to reverse direction.
+They fly with deep, liquid wingbeats, suddenly dodge hard to grab a juicy caddisfly out of the air, then bank hard and up into the air to reverse direction.

 Description